jkaye2012/cppinecone/docs/metadata_query_api.md

 3. Combination predicates: `and` and `or`

-Binary and N-ary predicates can be thought of as atoms, meaning that they cannot be decomposed into smaller operations, while Combination predicates are instead productions, meaning that they are always composed of constituent atoms.
+Binary and N-ary predicates can be thought of as atoms, meaning that they cannot be decomposed into smaller operations, while Combination predicates are instead productions, meaning that they are always composed of two other predicates.
 We can therefore describe metadata filters using [prefix notation](https://en.wikipedia.org/wiki/Polish_notation) so that operator precedence is handled automatically by filter construction.